godotengine/godot-docs/tutorials/inputs/inputevent.rst

 Actions
 -------

-An InputEvent may or may not represent a pre-defined action.
+An InputEvent may or may not represent a predefined action.
 Actions are useful because they abstract the input device when programming the game logic.
 This allows for: